LukeMcCulloch/Scotty3D-1/README.md

 # Some implementation details I've had time for so far

+1. Linear subdivision
+2. Catmul Clark subdivision
+3. Catmul Clark with boundaries (creases work the same way)

+See further below for a comparison of linear and Catmull-Clark refinement of a mesh with boundary.

 ## Linear Subdivision:

 1. Here is the initial Beetle mesh: